nvladimus/daoSPIM/wiki/arm_switcher/README.md

 # Arm switcher
 This is a small Teensy-powered PCB that counts camera pulses and adds a user-defined voltage bias to the input signal after every *N* pulses.
-This is required for fast switching of light-sheet excitation laser (galvo) between left and right arms, to run in synch with camera.
+Designed to allow fast switching of light-sheet excitation laser (galvo) between left and right arms, to run in synch with camera.
 The software-based solution (eg in Python) would be too slow, hence this board.

 ![PCB](./images/arm_switcher.svg)